prof-rossetti/internet-technologies/projects/personal-website/project.md

 ## Objectives

-  1. Engage in a deliberate lifecycle of software planning, design, and implementation.
+  1. Engage in a deliberate lifecycle of website planning, design, and implementation.
   2. Produce a static website from conception to delivery.
   3. Leverage technology as an outlet for creativity.